The Hidden Economic Value of Stay-at-Home Parents

 While the working spouse's policy protects against income loss, it doesn't account for the new expenses created when a stay-at-home parent passes away.
 These represent separate financial risks requiring independent coverage.

-A working parent with $500,000 in coverage might seem well-protected, but if the stay-at-home spouse passes away, that family now faces $45,000+ in annual replacement service costs.
+A working parent with $500,000 in coverage might seem well-protected, but if the stay-at-home spouse passes away, that family now faces $50,000 or more in annual replacement service costs.
 The working parent's existing policy was designed to replace their income, not fund these new expenses.

 Myth: Life Insurance for Non-Earners Is Too Expensive

-Term life insurance is remarkably affordable, often costing as little as $18-$30 per month for a healthy 30-year-old securing $500,000 in coverage for 20 years.
+Term life insurance is remarkably affordable in 2026.
+A healthy 30-year-old can secure a $500,000, 20-year term policy for roughly $20 to $30 per month for men and $20 to $25 per month for women.
 This minimal expense provides substantial financial protection that far exceeds the premium investment.

-Many families spend more on subscription services or dining out than they would on comprehensive life insurance for a stay-at-home parent.
-When comparing life insurance quotes, most discover that protection is more affordable than anticipated.
+Many families spend more on streaming subscriptions or dining out than they would on comprehensive life insurance for a stay-at-home parent.
+Most people overestimate the cost of life insurance by 10 times or more, which is why it pays to actually shop and compare quotes.

 Myth: You Can't Get Coverage Without Income